 Our dentists and staff aim to make your child’s dental visits a fun experience with dental ‘passports’, educational material and stickers to reward for good behaviour.

-Our philosophy is focussed on prevention and we aim to help educate your children to become dentally healthy and low risk of dental problems.
+Our philosophy is focused on prevention and we aim to help educate your children to become dentally healthy and low risk of dental problems.
 We work with parents to help identify problem areas and work as a team to create a healthy environment.
-Our dentists and hygienists are happy to help provide nutritional dietary advice and demonstrate how to brush properly, floss and use mouthwash.
+Our Weybridge dentists and hygienists are happy to help provide nutritional dietary advice and demonstrate how to brush properly, floss and use mouthwash.

 We offer free examinations to children under six years old and reduced fees for treatment when required.